Thanksyy/thanksyy.github.io/index.md

 My research mission is to democratize data analytics by simplifying and automating the data analytics pipeline.
 I achieve this by developing systems and tools that leverage visualization, data management, and artificial intelligence techniques.
 My primary focus is on assisting users, especially novices, to comprehend and utilize massive datasets with ease and efficiency.

-My current research interests include <i>AI for Data Analysis</i> and <i>Data Management for Data Science</i>.
+My current research interests include <i>AI for Data Analytics</i> and <i>Data Management for Data Science</i>.

 <hr>

-I am actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (2024 Fall) and [research interns](https://luoyuyu.vip/files/positions.pdf).
+I am actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (2024 Fall).
 If you are interested in working with me, please send an email with your CV and transcripts for all degrees.

 ## Selected Publications
 <ol>